 Does Uber Eats take a percentage of my pay?

-Does Uber Eats pay extra for gas?
+Does Uber Eats reimburse for higher gas prices?

 Generally no. In February 2022 they added a fuel surcharge to customer orders.
 That practice ended within a couple of months even though prices continued to rise.

 This is the overview article of the series, touching on each of the main topics that are covered in other articles.